gbdev/gbdev.github.io/website/gbcompo23.md

 ## Judging

+A team of (~10) judges has been selected before the start of the competition.

 Every judge will be asked to compile an unranked shortlist of their favourite entries.
-Once the shortlists are ready from all the judges, the top 15 more selected entries will be evaluated by the judges on the following criteria:
+Once the shortlists are ready from all the judges, the top 15 most selected entries will be evaluated by the judges on the following criteria:

 1. **Gameplay** - How entertaining are the gameplay mechanics?
 How fun is the game?
 2. **Technical** - How innovative is it from a technical perspective?
 Does it push the hardware to the limit?